Devin Clark (fighter): Ultimate Fighting Championship

-Clark made his UFC debut against Alex Nicholson in a middleweight bout on July 13, 2016, at UFC Fight Night 91.
+Clark made his UFC debut against Alex Nicholson in a Middleweight bout on July 13, 2016, at UFC Fight Night 91.
 He lost the fight via knockout in the first round.

-Clark, replacing Jake Collier, moved back to light heavyweight division and faced Josh Stansbury on December 3, 2016, at The Ultimate Fighter 24 Finale.
+Clark, replacing Jake Collier, moved back to the Light Heavyweight division and faced Josh Stansbury on December 3, 2016, at The Ultimate Fighter 24 Finale.
 He won the fight via unanimous decision.

 Clark next faced Jake Collier on April 15, 2017, at UFC on Fox 24.
 He won the fight via unanimous decision.
 In post fight interviews, Clark admitted that he was disappointed in his performance as he stated he missed opportunities to finish the fight.

 Clark faced Jan Błachowicz on October 21, 2017, at UFC Fight Night 118.
 He lost the fight via rear-naked choke submission in the second round.

 Clark faced Mike Rodríguez on April 7, 2018, at UFC 223.
 He won the fight by unanimous decision.

 Clark faced Aleksandar Rakić on December 8, 2018, at UFC 231.
 He lost the fight via TKO in the first round.

 Clark was expected to face Abdul-Kerim Edilov on April 20, 2019, at UFC Fight Night 149.
 However, Edilov's removal from the card for undisclosed reasons was announced on 25 March and he was replaced by Ivan Shtyrkov.
 However, on April 20, 2019, it was reported that the bout was cancelled after Shtyrkov was hospitalized.

 Soon after the previous fight was canceled, it was announced that Clark would face Darko Stošić at UFC Fight Night: Gustafsson vs. Smith on June 1, 2019.
 He won the fight via unanimous decision.

 Clark faced Ryan Spann on October 12, 2019, at UFC Fight Night 161.
 He lost the fight via submission in round two.

 Clark was scheduled to face Gadzhimurad Antigulov on February 15, 2020, at UFC Fight Night 167.
 However, Antigulov was pulled from the event for undisclosed reason and he was replaced by Dequan Townsend.
 He won the fight by unanimous decision.